- Can you think of any little-traveled routes that could benefit from your team’s work?

 Keep it Simple

 - Rather than planning a whole day around campsite clearing, clear during breaks on your next adventure.
-Rather than just hanging around during your lunch break, take the time to pick up garbage or debris around you.
+Instead of just hanging around during your lunch break, take the time to pick up garbage or debris around you.

 Take it Further